parsatorb/dotfiles/README.md

-# Setup of machine, so far got basic vim in and nothing else
+# Setup of machine
+So far got basic vim in and nothing else